saintzaw/tp/docs/UserGuide.md

 **Function**

-Shows a summary of all the available commands
+While using Modganiser, you may forget the various commands or the parameters of the commands.
+You may use this command to show a summary of all the available commands.

 | [Parameter](#8-glossary) | Description | Accepted Inputs |
 |:---------:|:-----------:|:---------------:|